-Casa Sandra is an owner-run rustic boutique hotel set directly on a lovely stretch of beach surrounded by lush plant life, home to colorful birds and exotic fauna.
+Casa Sandra is an owner-run rustic boutique hotel set directly on a lovely stretch of beach surrounded by lush plant life, home to colourful birds and exotic fauna.
 The guest rooms are beautifully designed with many local touches and have wonderful ocean views.
 The service is highly personalized and there is a fantastic restaurant serving exquisite Cuban and Mexican cuisine.

-Enjoy a fabulous sunset, relaxing by the pool, fishing, snorkeling or an unforgettable visit to nearby Passion and Bird islands.
+Enjoy a fabulous sunset, relaxing by the pool, fishing, snorkelling or an unforgettable visit to nearby Passion and Bird islands.
 Holbox has a very relaxed atmosphere and is well known for being one of the few places in the world where you can snorkel with whale sharks (between May and September).

 Casa Sandra has a total of 19 rooms.
-There are Luxury Superior Rooms set primarily in the main building whilst other superior rooms and suites are housed in separate palapas plus there is also a two-bedroom villa.
-The rooms are decorated in a fresh style, with white walls and linens interspersed with choice colorful Mexican fabrics, Cuban antiques and furniture.
+There are Superior Rooms set primarily in the main building whilst other superior rooms and suites are housed in separate palapas plus there is also a two-bedroom villa.
+The rooms are decorated in a fresh style, with white walls and linens interspersed with choice colourful Mexican fabrics, Cuban antiques and bespoke furniture.
 Nearly all the rooms overlook the sea and have a balcony area with hammocks, great for watching the amazing sunsets.

 Children are welcome at Casa Sandra and although there are no specific children's facilities cots, extra beds and babysitting can be arranged on request.
 The two-bedroom villa and the Master Suite connected with a Superior Room make good family accommodation.
 The island is small and very tranquil so there is not lots going on specifically for children but there are plenty of natural wonders and activities that children can enjoy including kayaking, cycling, boat trips and playing around the pool.